AlainParadis/designschool/_topics/books.md

   </figure>

   1. Hold Option, then double-click on the page numbers for Chapter 1 in the Book panel.
 Set the numbering to start at 1.
-  2. Create a new Master Page called B-Chapter.
+  2. Create a new Parent Page called B-Chapter.
-  3. On the B-Chapter master page.
+  3. On the B-Chapter parent page.
 Create a text frame on the 'Text' layer.
 Type 'Chapter'.
 Style it.
 Insert the text variable as shown.
   4. Type a chapter name in the same text frame in its own paragraph style.
 We'll be using this for a Running Header.

-  Once you've synced the chapter number and title info, you need to go to each document to apply the Chapter master page to the first page of each document.
+  Once you've synced the chapter number and title info, you need to go to each document to apply the Chapter parent page to the first page of each document.

   ### Running Headers